singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```
 $ ink preview
 ```
-Open your web browser of choice and enter *'http://localhost:8000/'* in the address bar and voila, there you go.
+Open your web browser of choice and enter *'http://localhost:8000/'* in the address bar and there you go.

 Quite honestly - could it get any easier?